-What is carnival in Nice?
 Nice Carnival is the biggest and best carnival in France.
-It also happens to be one of the oldest carnival celebrations in to whole world.
+It also happens to be one of the oldest carnival celebrations in the whole world.
 Its roots date way back to its pagan beginnings which date back to the 13th century and maybe even longer.
 The beautiful Mediterranean city of Nice for 12 days prior to Lent is filled with parades, parties, costumes, puppets and more.

 Nice Carnival is the biggest winter event in the French Riviera attracting over 1 million visitors every year.
 The carnival is known for featuring the incredible papier-mache puppets that are considered incredible works of art and use centuries old techniques.

 Nice Carnival has many parades but its most famous event is the parade called The Battle of Flowers or Bataille de Fleurs.
 The Battle of Flowers features incredible flower decorated floats throwing some 20 kilograms of fresh cut flowers into the crowd.
 Around 100,000 fresh-cut flowers are thrown to the crowd.

 Day and night the streets of Nice are filled with people selling gifts, food, drinks, provincial items like lavender and more.
 On the last night the Carnival King is burnt while an incredible firework display occurs over the Mediterranean.

 Read more about carnival here.

 There are not many carnival seasons that run for three months!!
 But the annual Limoux Carnival or Carnaval de Limoux in French does.
 Limoux Carnival declares itself the longest carnival in the world and begins at the start of January and continues right until the start of Lent.
 Carnival in Limoux has been officially celebrated ever since 1694!